Limnoria/Limnoria-doc/develop/plugin_tutorial.rst

 - ``self``: refers to the class instance.
 It is common to keep local state for the plugin as instance variables within the plugin class.
-- ``irc``: refers to the IRC network instance the command was called on
+- ``irc``: a :class:`supybot.callbacks.ReplyIrcProxy` instance; refers to the IRC network instance the command was called on
 - ``msg``: a :class:`supybot.ircmsgs.IrcMsg` instance; refers to the IRC message that triggered this command.
 - ``args``: a raw list of remaining unconverted arguments; new plugins that